 Intention becomes Action:

-To start the process and to begin reconnecting with who you are as a person, (outside of teaching) answer these questions?
+To start the process and to begin reconnecting with who you are as a person (outside of teaching), answer these questions:

 - What makes you light up when you think or talk about it?

-Mindset shifts for Teachers No. 2: You can’t do it all
+Mindset Shifts for Teachers No. 2: You can’t do it all

 Intention becomes action:

-- Use this effective to-do list system to learn to manage your workload and your to-do list.
+- Use this effective to-do list system to learn to manage your workload and your to-do list

 Mindset shifts for Teachers No. 3: Good enough is OK

-I learnt this the hard way.
+And unfortunately, this is something I learned the hard way.

 This is pretty deep stuff – and what I’ve found out, these types of mindset shifts often don’t come easy to us… SO let it sink in for a bit…consider your motives and stop getting caught in the perfectionist trap!